stride3d/stride-docs/en/manual/scenes/prefabs/use-prefabs.md

 ## Add a prefab to a scene in Game Studio

-To instantiate a prefab, drag and drop it from the **Asset view** to the scene.
+To instantiate a prefab, drag and drop it from the **Asset view** onto a scene.

 ![](media/scene-editor-drag-and-drop-prefab.webp)

-By default, Game Studio **creates an empty parent entity with the prefab's entities** as its children.
+By default, Game Studio **creates an empty parent entity with the prefab's entities as its children**.
 The **Entity tree** displays the prefab parent name in green, next to the child entities.

 ![](media/scene-editor-prefab-green-text.webp)